-Headed back to school?
-Care for the environment with some gorgeous reusable bags perfect for hauling things to and from school!
-Act now to get 10% off your entire shopping cart thru 10/1/17.
-Use code school2017 at checkout.
+Happy New Year!
+Start the new year right by stocking up on gorgeous reusable bags and you'll be ready to shop all year long!
+Act now to get 10% off your entire shopping cart thru 2/1/18.
+Use code nye2018 at checkout.
 SHOP NOW

 Plastic Bag Consumption Facts